Archdiocesan Educational Fund

 Member & Director

 Andrew McCloskey is chief investment officer of the McCloskey Financial Group.
 He earned a bachelor’s degree in government from the University of Notre Dame in 1992.
 Andrew serves on the board of the James A. Finnegan Foundation and is a member of the Board of Governors of St. Joseph’s Preparatory School.
 Andrew also was a member of the Waldron Mercy Academy board, serving as chair from 2011 to 2015.
-Andrew and Jenny are the parents of two children and are members of St. Thomas of Villanova Parish.
+Andrew and his two children live in Bryn Mawr and are members of St. Thomas of Villanova Parish.

 Auxiliary Bishop of Philadelphia

 Member and Director

 Most Reverend Michael J. Fitzgerald is Auxiliary Bishop of the Archdiocese of Philadelphia since 2010 and Vicar for Catholic Education.
 Bishop Fitzgerald earned a bachelor’s degree from Temple University in 1970, a law degree from Villanova University in 1973, and a Master of Divinity degree from St. Charles Borromeo Seminary in 1980, the year he was ordained.
 He was ordained a bishop on August 6, 2010.
 Bishop Fitzgerald is also a canon lawyer, awarded his degree by the Catholic University of America, and holds a doctorate degree in law from the Gregorian Institute in Rome.
 Bishop Fitzgerald has served the Archdiocese of Philadelphia as a judge of the Metropolitan Tribunal, as the founding director of the Office for Legal Services, and in the roles of Promoter of Justice and Judicial Vicar.